A book can change the way people think, see things and even live. There are thousands of books and everyone asks me how I specifically chose one.

 The different points of views feature four main characters, by the names of Joana Vilkas, Florian Beck, Emilia Stozek, and Alfred Frick.
 Some of the other main characters in the book are Eva, Ingrid, Heinz aka The Shoe Poet, Klaus aka The Wandering Boy, and Halinka.

 This book has contains true events such as the sinking of the Wilhelm Gustloff and the evacuation of Germany.
 Ruta Sepetys has a good understanding of the topic, as she was the daughter of a Lithuanian refugee.
-She definitely made the story, a believable work of fiction, because she explained the events in great detail, as if she had been there herself.
+She definitely made the story, a believable work of fiction.
+I enjoyed the book so much and it helped me better understand the events of World War 2.